Mahar: Islamic Era

-Under Islamic rule, Mahar served as soldiers in various armies of the Deccan Sultanates, Bahmani Sultanate, and the Mughals.
+Under Islamic rule, the Mahar served as soldiers in various armies of the Deccan Sultanates, Bahmani Sultanate, and the Mughals.
 In 14th century, Mahar Bhakti saint Chokhamela, and many of his family members such as Karmamela, Banka, Nirmala, and Soyarabai became popular for their religious poetry called abhang.

 Maratha era

 Mahar served in various armies over several centuries.
 The Maratha king Shivaji Maharaj recruited a number of them into his army in the 17th century due to their loyalty and bravery.
 They served as guards in hill forts and as soldiers.
-The Mahar along with the Koli and Marathas defended the fort of Purandar from Dilirkhan's Moghul army in 1665.
-Later during Peshwa rule Shidnak mahar saved the life of his commander Parshurambhau Patwardhan during the Battle of Kharda in 1795.
+The Mahar along with the Koli and Marathas defended the fort of Purandar from Dilerkhan's Mughal army in 1665.

-The Mahar were subjected to degradation during the rule of the Peshwas, who treated them as untouchables.
-Anthropologist Traude Pillai-Vetschera at the University of Vienna states that during the Peshwa rule in the capital city Poona they were subjected to extreme restrictions such as wearing an earthen pot to prevent defilement of the ground due their spit, as well as restrictions due to defilement by their shadow and footprints.

 British India

 Under British rule, the Mahars became aware of the scope for social and political advancement.
 Their traditional role had been low-status but important in the village system.

-In the mid-20th century, the Mahar gave up their traditional jobs to a large extent in rural Maharashtra, and took employment in the urban mills, docks, construction sites and railways.
-They created a receptive body of urban workers who were ready to join a political movement for higher status and equality.

 Military role under the British

 During the colonial period, large numbers of Mahars and dhors were recruited for military duties by the East India Company and the British Raj.
 The Battle of Koregaon (1 January 1818) is commemorated by an obelisk known as the Koregaon pillar—which was erected at the site of the battle—and by a medal issued in 1851.
 The pillar featured on the Mahar Regiment crest until the Independence of India; it is inscribed with the names of 22 Mahars killed at the battle.
 The victory pillar serves as focal point of Mahar heroism.

 The Mahar began their service to the East India company around 1750.
 20-25% of the British Bombay Army was Mahar.
 Their conduct as soldiers was praised by many British officers.
 Mahars were a vital component of the British Marine Battalion.
 In the East India Company Army they participated in various wars including Second Anglo-Maratha War, Third Anglo-Maratha War, Second Anglo-Sikh War and Second Afghan War.